adrian-karbowniczyn/webpack-starter-kit/README.md

 * Installed fresh version of [**Node.js**](https://nodejs.org/en/) and [**yarn**](https://yarnpkg.com/)
 >**TIP:** For managing node.js versions I recommend to use [**n**](https://github.com/tj/n) a simple Node.js version management

+## Usage

+Click on `Use this template` button and follow instructions, next clone it to your desired directory on your computer, go to the project directory in console and type `yarn install`.
+Now you can start developing your new awesome project 🔥🔥🔥